HsxMark/HsxMark/README.md

 You can call me Mark, because I don't know how to pronounce Hsx.

-- 🎓 Undergraduate in SUES-SMSE ( I didn't find any org in GitHub )
+- 🎓 Undergraduate in SUES-SMSE
 - 🔭 Interested in Hardware and Computer Science
 - 🛠️ Looking for something that's special
 - 🎨 Then why not play Minecraft!